 Honeydipper interact with k8s clusters through kubernetes driver.
 However, the kubernetes driver needs to obtain kubeconfig information such as credentials, certs, API endpoints etc. This is achieved through making a RPC call to k8s type drivers.
 This driver is one of the k8s type driver.

 RPC: getKubeCfg

-Fetch kubeconfig information using the vendor specific credentials service_account Service account key stored as bytes project The name of the project the cluster belongs to location The location of the cluster regional Boolean, true for regional cluster, otherwise zone'al cluster cluster The name of the cluster
+Fetch kubeconfig information using the vendor specific credentials service_account Service account key stored as bytes location The location of the cluster regional Boolean, true for regional cluster, otherwise zone'al cluster cluster The name of the cluster